 What Is Kratom??

 Kratom is the name for Mitragyna Speciosa.
-It is found throughout Southeast Asia and is a type of evergreen tree.
+It is found throughout Southeast Asia.
+Kratom isn’t found much in the United States yet and is a type of evergreen tree.
 For hundreds of years, local populations have turned to it for a variety of traditional uses.
-DIY soap is an easy and convenient way to add kratom to your daily life and routine.
+Kratom soap is an easy and convenient way to add kratom to your daily life and routine.

 We should note here that while traditionally, kratom leaves have many uses, the FDA disagrees.
 You should always stay educated or educate yourself about what you are putting in or on your body.